Arbutus unedo: Ancient history

 The tree is mentioned by Roman poet Ovid, in Book I: 89–112 "The Golden Age" of his Metamorphoses: "Contented with food that grew without cultivation, they collected mountain strawberries and the fruit of the strawberry tree, wild cherries, blackberries clinging to the tough brambles, and acorns fallen from Jupiter's spreading oak-tree."
+In his Description of Greece, Pausanias associated the tree with the god Hermes.

 The name of the Italian promontory Mount Conero, situated directly south of the port of Ancona on the Adriatic Sea, derives from the Greek name κόμαρος (komaròs) indicating the strawberry tree which is common on the slopes of the mountain.
 Mount Conero, the only coastal high point on the Adriatic sea between Trieste and the Gargano massif in the region of Apulia, has assisted navigators in sailing across the Adriatic sea since ancient times.

 Italy

 The strawberry tree (corbezzolo /it/) began to be considered one of the national symbols of Italy in the 19th century, during the Italian unification, because with its autumn colors is reminiscent of the flag of Italy (green for its leaves, white for its flowers and red for its berries).

 For this reason the poet Giovanni Pascoli dedicated a poem to the strawberry tree.
 He refers to the Aeneid passage in which Pallas, killed by Turnus, was posed on branches of a strawberry tree.
 He saw in the colours of that plant a prefiguration of the flag of Italy and considered Pallas the first national cause martyr.
 Pascoli's ode says:

 Giovanni Pascoli, an emblematic figure of Italian literature in the late 19th century.
 Alongside Gabriele D'Annunzio, he was one of the greatest Italian decadent poets.